STO Stucco Color Charts: Understanding LRV and Heat

 The "Southwest" Collection

 Specifically designed for our region.
 This collection features 24 colors inspired by desert landscapes—think Terracotta, Sandstone, and Sage.
-These colors are formulated to resist the intense UV exposure of the Southwestern United States.
+These colors are formulated specifically to resist the intense UV exposure of the Southwestern United States.

 2. Technical Constraint: LRV (Light Reflectance Value)